 - Suppose the points almost live on a linear subspace of (small) dimension k.
-Find a basis for the "best" subspace. - Suppose the points almost live on a low-dimensional nonlinear manifold.
-Find a parameterization of the manifold. - Given k, find the subset of k vectors with maximal spanning volume. - Given k, find for each vector $\mathbf{a}^{(j)}$ its k closest neighbors. - Partition the points into clusters.
+Find a basis for the "best" subspace. - Given k, find the subset of k vectors with maximal spanning volume. - Suppose the points almost live on a low-dimensional nonlinear manifold.
+Find a parameterization of the manifold. - Given k, find for each vector $\mathbf{a}^{(j)}$ its k closest neighbors. - Partition the points into clusters.

-(Note: Some problems have well-defined solutions, some do not.
-The first can be solved with algorithms with complexity O(mn), some are combinatorially hard.)
+(Note: Some problems have well-defined solutions; some do not.
+The first can be solved with algorithms with moderate complexity; some are combinatorially hard.)